Slack for LiveChat

 1. Install the app from Marketplace

-Go to the LiveChat Marketplace, and click Buy:
+Go to the LiveChat Marketplace, and complete the purchase:

 Next, sign in to the Slack account you’d like to integrate.
 Authorize LiveChat to access Slack.
 Then, click Connect to continue.

-Once it's done, you are ready to configure routing.
+Once it's done, you are ready to configure notifications.

-You can set up routing between LiveChat groups and channels on Slack.
+You can set up notifications between LiveChat groups and public channels on Slack.
 For example, you might assign all conversations from your Sales group in LiveChat to a specific Slack channel, like #sales-team.
-To do that, select the Slack Channel and the LiveChat Group you'd like to connect.
-Click Add.
-Once you’ve set up routing, you'll receive chat notifications in the Slack channel you selected.
+To do that, select the Slack Public Channel and the LiveChat Group you'd like to connect.
+Click Add new notification.
+Once you’ve set up notifications, you'll receive chat notifications in the Slack channel you selected.

-Note: You can assign multiple LiveChat Groups to the same Slack Channel.
+Note: You can assign multiple LiveChat Groups to the same Slack Public Channel.

 3. Configure settings

-By default, the integration sends welcome notifications with options to reply in a public or private channel.
+By default, the integration sends "welcome notification" with options to reply in a public or private channel.
 If you want to receive notifications that only contain text (without the reply in channels option), check the Notifications only box.

 4a.
 Reply in a public channel